Ophiocordyceps unilateralis: Host adaptation

 The principal hosts of O. unilateralis evolved adaptive behaviors able to limit the contact rate between uninfected susceptible hosts and infected hosts, thereby reducing the risk of transmission.O.unilateralis' principal hosts evolved efficient behavioral forms of social immunity.
-In fact, the ants clean the exoskeletons of one another in order to decrease the presence of spores which are attached to their cuticle.
-Also, ants can sense that a member of the colony is infected, resulting in healthy ants carrying the O. unilateralis-infected individual far away from the colony to avoid fungal spore exposure.
-Plus, there are reports testifying that most worker ants remain inside the nest boundaries; consequently, only foragers are at risk of infection.
+The ants clean each other's exoskeletons to decrease the presence of spores attached.
+Also, ants can sense that a member of the colony is infected; healthy ants carry the O. unilateralis-infected individual far away from the colony to avoid exposure to spores.
+There are also reports that most worker ants remain inside the nest boundaries; this would mean only foragers were at risk of infection.

 Moreover, one of the fungus' principal hosts, Camponotus leonardi, provided evidence for the avoidance of the forest floor by the host ants as a defence method.
 In areas where O. unilateralis is present, C. leonardi builds its nests high in the canopy, and has a broad network of aerial trails.
 These trails occasionally move down to the ground level, where infection and graveyards occur, due to canopy gaps too difficult for the ants to cross.
 When the trails descend to the forest floor, their length is only of three to five meters before going back up into the canopy.
 This demonstrates the avoidance of the zones of infection by the ants.
 Additionally, more evidence participates in the favour of this defence method being adaptive as it is not observed in undisturbed forests where the zombie-ant fungus is not present.